Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Introduction

 \section{Introduction}

-Automated face recognition has become an increasingly important part of our lives.
+Automated face recognition (FR) has become an increasingly important part of our lives.
 It can be used to unlock a smartphone, cross borders at automated border checkpoints, or pay with a face.
-This is due, among other things, to the ease of use and high accuracy of modern face recognition systems.
-In recent years, the high accuracy of biometric systems has been driven primarily by larger databases \cite{DBLP:conf/iccvw/AnZGXZFWQZZF21}, innovative solutions \cite{elasticface, magface}, and advances in deep learning \cite{resnet, DBLP:conf/iclr/DosovitskiyB0WZ21}.
+This is due, among other things, to the ease of use and high accuracy of modern FR systems.
+In recent years, the high accuracy of biometric systems has been driven primarily by larger databases \cite{DBLP:conf/iccvw/AnZGXZFWQZZF21}, innovative solutions \cite{elasticface, magface}, and advances in deep learning \cite{resnet, DBLP:conf/iclr/DosovitskiyB0WZ21,EFAR,DBLP:journals/access/BoutrosSKDKK22}.

 However, the methods based on deep learning have the disadvantage of being difficult to understand because they include millions of parameters and are highly complex models \cite{pedro}.
-For various reasons, biometric systems require that they be more understandable to humans.
+For various reasons, biometric systems require that they are more understandable to humans.
 Understanding increases trust, can highlight unfair or unequal behavior toward different subgroups, or help develop better systems \cite{DBLP:journals/pr/0001WLLSSK21, DBLP:journals/access/AdadiB18}.

-The reasons or clues why two face images are determined to be a match or non-match by a face recognition system have received increasing attention recently \cite{xCos, bbox, bmvc, truebbox, xface}.
+The reasons or clues why two face images are determined to be a match or non-match by an FR system have received increasing attention recently \cite{xCos, bbox, bmvc, truebbox, xface}.
 Especially in security-relevant areas, but also for usability, it is interesting to understand why two images are falsely recognized as a match or falsely recognized as a non-match (e.g. why didn't I match my passport at the automatic border control gate?).